losrobbos/github-flow-guide/GIT_WORKFLOW.github.md

 Important: Do not reuse your old branch.
 Always create a new branch for every new feature or error fix.

-Important: ALWAYS ALWAYS ALWAAAAAAAAAAAAAAAAAAAAYS create your branch based on master!
+Important: ALWAYS ALWAYS ALWAAAAAAAAAAAAAAAAAAAAYS create your branch based on main!
 Never fork off new features branches from other feature branches (=> ride to hell guarantee!).

 So always:

-`git checkout -b yourNewBranch master`
+`git checkout -b yourNewBranch main`